dotsara/link-log/README.md

 ## 2017

+### 25 September-01 October

+* Who in the world would ban _Green Eggs and Ham_!?

+   Oh, China did it: [Banned Books Week: Green Eggs and Ham](https://www.nypl.org/blog/2013/09/24/banned-books-week-green-eggs-and-ham)
+* What _is_ happening when your ears "pop"?

+   A-ha!
+[Pressure equalization](https://gizmodo.com/why-your-ears-pop-and-what-to-do-if-they-dont-505598950), that makes sense.
 ### 04-10 September

 * [HTTP Status Codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status): you might think after so many years making my living via the Internet I know these by heart, but you would be _wrong_, friendo!